MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

 In this article, you'll learn what  a *project* and a *solution* is in Visual Studio.
-It also briefly covers the Solution Explorer tool window and how to create a new project.
+It also briefly covers the [Solution Explorer](use-solution-explorer.md) tool window and how to create a new project.

 > [!NOTE]
 > This topic applies to Visual Studio on Windows.
 For Visual Studio for Mac, see [Projects and solutions in Visual Studio for Mac](/visualstudio/mac/projects-and-solutions).

 ## Projects

 When you create an app or website in Visual Studio, you start with a *project*.
 In a logical sense, a project contains all files that are compiled into an executable, library, or website.
-Those files can include source code, icons, images, data files, and so on.
+Those files can include source code, icons, images, data files, and more.
 A project also contains compiler settings and other configuration files that might be needed by various services or components that your program communicates with.

 ### Project file

 Visual Studio uses [MSBuild](../msbuild/msbuild.md) to build each project in a solution, and each project contains an MSBuild project file.
 The file extension reflects the type of project, for example, a C# project (.csproj), a Visual Basic project (.vbproj), or a database project (.dbproj).
-The project file is an XML document that contains all the information and instructions that MSBuild needs in order to build your project, including the content, platform requirements, versioning information, web server or database server settings, and the tasks to perform.
+The project file is an XML document that contains all the information and instructions that MSBuild needs to build your project.
+Such information and instructions include the content, platform requirements, versioning information, web server or database server settings, and the tasks to perform.

 Project files are based on the [MSBuild XML schema](../msbuild/msbuild-project-file-schema-reference.md).
 To look at the contents of newer, [sdk-style project files](../msbuild/how-to-use-project-sdk.md) in Visual Studio, right-click on the project node in **Solution Explorer** and select **Edit \<projectname\>**.
 To look at the contents of .NET Framework and other projects of that style, first unload the project (right-click on the project node in **Solution Explorer** and select **Unload Project**).
 Then, right-click on the project and choose **Edit \<projectname\>**.